Top 10 Most Famous Chefs in the World

 A post shared by Chef Emeril J. Lagasse III (@emeril)

-His restaurants are spread throughout the United States – from Emeril’s New Orleans to Delmonico Steakhouse in Las Vegas – as well as a variety of cookbooks, kitchenware collections, and flavoring spices that have been released under his name.
+He has restaurants all over the US – Emeril’s New Orleans to Delmonico Steakhouse in Las Vegas – as well as cookbooks, kitchenware and flavorings that bear his name.

-One little-known fact about Lagasse is that prior to becoming a celebrated chef, restaurateur and television star, Emeril Lagasse had a past as a jazz drummer.
-As he was pursuing culinary education, he was concurrently playing percussion for various groups in the region.
+One little known fact about Emeril is that before he became a famous chef, restaurateur and TV star Emeril Lagasse was a jazz drummer.
+As he was getting his culinary education, he was also playing percussion for various bands in the area.

-Additionally, he has built numerous prominent restaurants around the United States along with diversifying into other areas such as cookbooks and his own range of kitchenware and spices.
-Outside of food, Lagasse is an active philanthropist who donates through The Emeril Lagasse Foundation.
+He’s also opened many restaurants across the US and diversified into cookbooks and his own line of kitchenware and spices.
+Outside of food he’s an active philanthropist and donates through The Emeril Lagasse Foundation.

 5. Alain Ducasse